 CPR is a lifesaving emergency procedure that delivers blood flow and oxygen to a person suffering cardiac arrest.
 CPR stands for cardiopulmonary resuscitation.
 CPR saves lives by manually pumping blood to the brain and breathing for someone who is clinically dead until qualified emergency services personnel take over.
 The CPR procedure is relatively simple and comprised of only a few steps, but applying the knowledge can be daunting, especially if someone’s life is in your hands.

-Fortunately, emergencies don’t come along every day and there is every chance that CPR knowledge will rarely need to be applied.
+Fortunately, emergencies don’t come along every day and there is every chance that knowing how to do CPR will rarely be needed.
 On the downside, when knowledge isn’t practiced it is soon forgotten.
 For this reason, providers of first aid courses insist on scheduled updating of first aid qualifications for remaining confident and capable of performing CPR correctly.

 Can anyone perform CPR?

 First consolidated in the mid 20th century, the CPR procedural steps are now practised worldwide.
-CPR is easy to learn, so education is the first step.
+Knowing how to do CPR properly is easy to learn, so education is the first step.
 Graduates of first aid courses are armed with valuable CPR knowledge that can help victims survive cardiac arrest.
 Additionally, CPR isn’t age-specific and can be performed equally effectively by adults and children.

 Course Length: 3.5HRS